 Ratio Guidelines

-Ratios for edible bone are starting guidelines and it is important to adjust to the pet’s individual needs.
+Ratios for edible bone are starting guidelines only.
+It is important to adjust to the pet’s individual needs.
 If the pet has very hard stool or white/grey stool, too much bone has been fed.
 Provide boneless meals for the next day or two to balance out the amount of bone previously fed.
 Once stools have returned back to normal, continue your normal meal routine.
 If stools are too loose and not formed, increase the amount of edible bone slightly until stools become firm.